skrwo/supercell-inbox-rss/README.md

 This repository and its maintainers are not affiliated with Supercell.
 Using it or its source code may violate Terms of Service of Supercell or their games.
 I leave the responsibility to you.

 # Licence
 The source code of the Supercell Inbox RSS repository is released under the MIT licence.
-This basically means that you can do wathever you want with it, I don't care.
+This basically means that you can do whatever you want with it, I don't care.